llvm/llvm-project/llvm/docs/Telemetry.rst

 Key components
 --------------

-The framework is consisted of three important classes:
+The framework is consisted of four important classes:

 * `llvm::telemetry::Telemeter`: The class responsible for collecting and forwarding telemetry data.
 This is the main point of interaction between the